 The reporting obligation applies, except for trades between two NFC-.
 However, on the basis of the one-sided nature of the reporting obligation, the reporting obligation falls on a Swiss FC or NFC+ if it trades with an NFC-.
 It only falls on an NFC- to the extent that the counterparty is not incorporated in Switzerland (eg, a non-Swiss dealer).
-The go-live date of such obligation for NFC- has been postponed to 1 January 2024.
+The go-live date of such obligation for NFC- has been postponed to 1 January 2028.
+According to the proposed FMIA Reform, such obligation for NFC- shall be abolished prior to such go-live date.